By Leo Babauta

 My answer is that I have no formal qualifications.
 I am not an expert, or a doctor, or a coach.
 I haven’t made millions of dollars and I’m not the world’s greatest athlete.

-All I am is a regular guy, a father of six kids, a husband, a writer from Guam (now living in San Francisco).
+All I am is a regular guy, a father of six kids, a husband, a writer from Guam (moved to San Francisco in 2010, now living in Davis, California).
 But I have accomplished a lot over the last couple of years (and failed a lot) and along the way, I have learned a lot.

 Here’s what I’ve done since December 2005, when I began to make changes in my life (this is going to sound like bragging, so forgive me, please):